2019 LSU Tigers football team: At Mississippi State

-Auburn
+No. 9 Auburn

 LSU returned home on October 26 for a top-ten showdown against ninth-ranked Auburn.
 LSU's offense struggled against Auburn's defense, putting up a season-low 23 points, but pulled out the win, 23–20.

 Auburn struck first with a 30-yard field goal by Anders Carlson.
 Early in the second quarter, LSU took the lead with a 20-yard touchdown pass from Joe Burrow to Terrace Marshall Jr. Later in the quarter, Auburn's punt to LSU's Derek Stingley Jr. was fumbled by Stingley and recovered by Auburn on the LSU 22 yard-line.
 Auburn took advantage of the turnover by scoring via a one-yard touchdown run by Bo Nix.
 LSU tied the game at 10–10 with a 20-yard field goal by Cade York with 33 seconds remaining in the half.

 In the third quarter, Auburn took a 13–10 lead with a 23-yard field goal by Carlson.
 LSU's next two possessions ended with a failed fourth down attempt on the Auburn 2 yard-line, and a Burrow interception.
 LSU regained the lead late in the third quarter with a six-yard touchdown run by Clyde Edwards-Helaire, and then in the early fourth quarter, a seven-yard touchdown run by Burrow.
 Most of the fourth quarter was a defensive struggle between the two teams, with the teams trading six consecutive punts.
 With 2:32 remaining, Auburn pulled within three points with a five-yard touchdown pass from Nix to Seth Williams.
 Their onside kick attempt was recovered by LSU's Derrick Dillon, and LSU was able to wind down the remainder of the clock to win the game.

 Joe Burrow finished the game with 32-of-42 attempts for 321 yards, one touchdown pass, one rushing touchdown, and an interception.
 This was his eighth career 300-yard game, a school record.
 Clyde Edwards-Helaire ran for 136 yards and a touchdown on 26 attempts.
 Ja'Marr Chase led the team with eight receptions for 123 yards.

-at No. 3 Alabama
+At No. 3 Alabama

 After a second bye week, LSU traveled to Tuscaloosa to play rival Alabama.
 Heading into the game, LSU was ranked No. 1 and Alabama No. 2 in the AP Poll.
 The season's first College Football Playoff rankings were released on the Tuesday prior to the game, with LSU ranked No. 2 and Alabama ranked No. 3.
 Alabama quarterback Tua Tagovailoa, who was only 20 days removed from a minor ankle surgery, was making his return, and the battle between him and Joe Burrow was expected to play a major role in the Heisman Trophy race.
 Adding even more aura of spectacle to the game was the attendance of President Donald Trump.
 Alabama was a six-point betting favorite heading into the game.
 LSU won the game in a shootout, 46–41.